neinteractiveliterature/game_wrap/source/vol1/communities-in-larp.html.markdown

 I’m very grateful to Jesse, Aaron, Diana, Adrianne, and Joel for allowing themselves to be interviewed!

-Community is an often underlooked aspect of LARP, but an element just as important as setting, mechanics and logistics.
+Community is an often overlooked aspect of LARP, but an element just as important as setting, mechanics and logistics.
 Cultivating a positive and uplifting community is key to a game’s long-term survival.
 Whether you’ve just started a game, are in the planning process to begin a